BranchMetrics/android-branch-deep-linking-attribution/README.md

 	}
 });
 ```
+####Parameters

+You can also tune the referral code to the finest granularity, with the following additional parameters:

+**bucket** _String_ (max 63 characters)
+: The name of the bucket to use.
+If none is specified, defaults to 'default.'

+**calculation_type**  _int_
+: This defines whether the referral code can be applied indefinitely, or only once per user.

+1. _REFERRAL_CODE_AWARD_UNLIMITED_ - referral code can be applied continually
+1. _REFERRAL_CODE_AWARD_UNIQUE_ - a user can only apply a specific referral code once

+**location** _int_
+: The user to reward for applying the referral code.

+1. _REFERRAL_CODE_LOCATION_REFERREE_ - the user applying the referral code receives credit
+1. _REFERRAL_CODE_LOCATION_REFERRING_USER_ - the user who created the referral code receives credit
+1. _REFERRAL_CODE_LOCATION_BOTH_ - both the creator and applicant receive credit

-### Validate referral code
+### Validate Referral Code

 Validate if a referral code exists in Branch system and is still valid.
 A code is vaild if:

-1. It hasn't expired.
+* It hasn't expired.
-1. If its calculation type is uniqe, it hasn't been applied by current user.
+* If its calculation type is unique, it hasn't been applied by current user.

 If valid, returns the referral code JSONObject in the call back.

-**code** _String_
-: The referral code to validate
+####Method

 ```java
 Branch branch = Branch.getInstance(getApplicationContext());